appletreefountain/iq-game/README.md

 # IQ Game

 This is a game that is based on the visual memorization portion of the abbreviated IQ test found under https://openpsychometrics.org/tests/FSIQ/.
-Playable under https://appletreefountain.github.io/iq-game/iq.html.
+It is playable under https://appletreefountain.github.io/iq-game/iq.html.
+However, you can mirror it as you please.

 <img src="/preview1.png" width="40%" />